Fayyaz ul Hassan Chohan: Political career

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed as Provincial Minister of Punjab for information and culture.

 He resigned as Provincial Minister of Punjab for Information and Culture on 5 March 2019 after intense criticism over his offensive remarks against the Hindu community.

 On 5 July 2019 he was re-inducted into Provincial Punjab Cabinet of Chief Minister Sardar Usman Buzdar and was appointed as Provincial Minister of Punjab for Colonies.

-On 2 December 2019, He was again appointed as Provincial Minister of Punjab for Information and Culture.

-On 2 December 2020, He was removed from his post of Minister of Punjab for Information and Culture.
+On 2 December 2019, he was again appointed as Provincial Minister of Punjab for Information and Culture.
+On 2 December 2020, he was removed from his post of Minister of Punjab for Information and Culture.

-In November 2020, He was appointed as Provincial Minister of Punjab for Prisons.
+In November 2020, he was appointed as Provincial Minister of Punjab for Prisons.

-He is currently Serving as the Official Spokesperson to the Chief Minister of Punjab and President of the Directorate General Public Relations, Government of Punjab.
+He served as the Official Spokesperson to the Chief Minister of Punjab and President of the Directorate General Public Relations, Government of Punjab.

+He is running for a seat in the Provincial Assembly from PP-17 Rawalpindi-XII as a candidate of the IPP in the 2024 Punjab provincial election.

+On 23 May 2023, Fayyaz ul Hassan Chohan decided to leave the Pakistan Tehreek-e-Insaf (PTI) party.